shiebas/safa_connect/docs/player_registration_quick_guide.md

 ## Need Help?

-Contact SAFA Support at support@safaglobal.co.za or call the help desk at 0800-SAFAGLB (0800-723-2452)
+Contact SAFA Support at support@safaconnect.co.za or call the help desk at 0800-SAFAGLB (0800-723-2452)